What You’ll Learn 🖥️

 Channel (list) view / group view

-When you select the Group view, channels will be grouped according to their source.
-We will have groups for analog input (AI), counters (CNT), Math, and other math modules.
-We can see the channels by expanding the group simply by clicking on them.
+When the Group View is selected, channels are grouped according to their source.
+You will see groups such as Analog Input (AI), Counters (CNT), Math, and other math modules.
+Channels within each group can be revealed by expanding the group—simply click on the group name.

 Another view of the channels is the channel list view.
 Here the channels will be listed in alphabetical order regardless of their source.